FWCorey/PlatformFacade/Documentation/Documentation.md

 2. Create an `IPlatformInitializer` factory implementation
 3. The initializer should be a pure factory with no platform-specific fields
 4. The initializer should have a parameterless constructor for reflection
+5. Perform applicability checks (settings/SDK/defines) and return null when not applicable
-5. Use appropriate assembly definitions to control availability
+6. Use appropriate assembly definitions to control availability

 Example: